-You can access the personal information that we hold about you (a. above) by submitting a Subject Access Request (SAR) to HTS.
+You can access the personal information that we hold about you (a. above) by submitting a Subject Access Request (SAR) to HTS Group Limited.
 This request must be in writing and clearly specify the information you require.
-A SAR form is available on the HTS website to assist you with submitting your request.

 If you would like to make a request in regard to the processing of your personal data, please contact the Data Protection Officer on the details provided below.
 However, it is not always possible for requests to delete information to be fulfilled and the Data Protection Officer can provide you with more information on request.

-Further information is available in our Data Protection and Security Policy.
+Further information is available in our Data Protection Policy.

 Copies of HTS policies